leewtai/leewtai.github.io/courses/stat_computing/README.md

   `x` will have the same probability of being picked.

 In general, only very popular functions will have good documentation and explanations.
-You should get comfortable "testing" funcrtions out to see what will happen vs not.
+You should get comfortable "testing" functions to see what will happen vs not.

 #### Avoiding repetitive tasks: for-loops
 In statistics, we often talk about probability as something happening over repeated trials.